goodbards-ai/goodbards-documentation/docs/pages/guides/user-guide.md

 ## 🏁 Getting Started

-Before diving into features, make sure you’ve:
+Before diving into features, make sure you have:

 - [Signed up and created your workspace](../getting-started/signup-onboarding.md)
 - [Explored the platform overview](../getting-started/platform-overview.md)